atharvadubeyofficial/DigiKumbh-/README.md

 cd DigiKumbh-
 - Step 2 :- npm install
 - Step 3 :- npx expo start
-- For mobile testing:- npx expo start --tunnel
+- For mobile testing:- npx expo start --tunnel (if it asks to download any other dependency so kindly download it for good experience)
 - OR, Using Expo Go App for Android/IOS after running npx expo start --tunnel
-- Scan the QR code by Expo Go App and Run the Prototype Easily.
+- Scan the QR code by Expo Go App and Run the Prototype Easily(for mobile experience).
+-
+- if any issue or error while running then please try below options :-
 -
 - **Option 2 :- Easily run on Replit**
 - 1. Go to 👉 https://replit.com/import/github